markmotet/Comment-Header-Maker/README.md

 # Comment Header Maker
 A simple program that produces a code comment header given a title and width.
+It throws a the custom "titleTooLongException" if the title length does not fit within the width.

 ## Samples
 ```
 printHeader("dependencies", 40);
 ```
 /\*----------- dependencies ------------\*/